 Today's phishing email uses tricks that were rare or unknown a couple of years ago.
-Training courses need to keep employees up to date on them.
+Training courses are essential in keeping employees up to date as these tricks continue to evolve.

 Social media and other channels: An increasing amount of phishing goes through channels other than email.
 It can come through SMS messages, messaging applications, and social media communications.
 People aren't as used to getting fraudulent requests from those channels, and they aren't always on guard about what they get.